Is Your Book Ready

 Is your text current?

 Particularly in books that are updated editions of a previous manuscript or those that quote scientific studies or regulations, you'll want to make sure that your information is not out of date.
-Studies happen all the time, government regulations change and professional associations revise their recommendations continually.
-If you're quoting an American Association of Pediatrics recommendation from 2004 or a study on the causes of Parkinson's, it might not be valid or completely correct anymore because of new research and data from the last 10 years.
+Studies happen all the time, government regulations change, and professional associations revise their recommendations continually.
+If you're quoting an American Association of Pediatrics recommendation from 2004 or a study on the causes of Parkinson's, it might not be valid or completely correct anymore because of new research and data from the last five years.
 Double-check your info before sending off the manuscript.

 Is your front matter in the correct order?